Trump won't return to Twitter right away: Musk enlists panel to review suspended accounts - KESQ

 “No major content decisions or account reinstatements will happen before that council convenes,” Musk added.

-In the wake of Musk’s $44 billion acquisition of Twitter, questions have been raised about whether the billionaire will reverse permanent bans, allowing people like former President Donald Trump back onto the platform.
+In the wake of Musk’s $44 billion acquisition of Twitter, questions have been raised about whether the billionaire will reverse permanent bans, allowing people like Trump back onto the platform.
+Musk has repeatedly stressed his intention to rethink Twitter’s content moderation policies, as well.

 Musk had previously indicated that he was not a supporter of permanently banishing people from Twitter and that Trump would be permitted to return under his ownership.